MarkoMuc/nolink-func-c/material.md

 4. Find function offsets in the symbol table.
 5. Execute the functions.

+To find the `.shstrtab` section in the table, we need to perform a name lookup. `.shstrtab` is then used to lookup other sections by their name.
+Note that the section table does not contain the string name of the section.
+Instead the `sh_name` parameter is an offset in the `.shstrtab` section, which points to a string name.
+Using the name lookup, we can now find the `.symtab` and `.strtab` sections.

-In part 3 we need to copy the `.text` section into RAM and add execute permissions.
+In the next part we need to copy the `.text` section into a different location in RAM and add execute permissions.
 This is done for multiple reasons:

-- Many CPUs don't allow or are slow at executing unaligned memory (4 kB for x86).
-The `.txt` section is not guaranteed to be page aligned.
+- Many CPU architectures don't allow (or there's a performance penalty) at executing unaligned memory (4 kB for x86 systems).
+The `.text` section is not guaranteed to be positioned at a page aligned offset, because the on-disk version of the ELF file aims to be compact rather than convenient.
-- We may need to modify some bytes in the section to perform relocations.
+- We may need to modify some bytes in the `.text` section to perform relocations.
+For example, if we forget to use the `MAP_PRIVATE` flag, when mapping the ELF file, our modifications may propagate to the underlying file and corrupt it.
-- Each section needs to have its own permissions, and as such, each page in memory needs those permissions.
-This is why we need to relocate and align the memory.
-Therefore, we need to create new page-aligned memory ranges and copy the data there.
+- Each section (that is needed during runtime) require different memory permission bits: the `.text` section needs to be both readable and executable, but not writable (being writable and executable would be a bad security practice).
+The `.data` and `.bss` sections need to be readable and writable to support global variables but not executable.
+The `.rodata` section should be readonly, because it holds constant data.
+To support this, each section must be allocated on a page boundary as we can only set memory permission bits on whole pages and not custom rages.
+Therefore, we need to create new, page aligned memory ranges for these sections and copy the data there.

+Creating a page aligned copy for a section requires knowing the page size.

+To execute the `.text` section we need to:

+1. Find the `.text` section metadata in the sections table.
+2. Allocate a chunk of memory to hold the `.text` section copy.
+3. Actually copy the `.text` section to the newly allocated memory.
+4. Make the `.text` section executable, so we can later call functions from it.

+Now we can import code from an object file and execute.
+This example only covered self-contained functions, that do not reference any global variables or constants, and does not have any external dependencies.

+Note that this `loader.c` omits a bounds checking and additional ELF integrity checks.

 ## [Part 2](https://blog.cloudflare.com/how-to-execute-an-object-file-part-2)